Gchouchou/ob-q/README.md

 # Known Bugs and Issues

-- Getting an error with `:session` argument leads to confusing output.
+- Getting an error with `:session` argument with `:results value` leads to confusing output.
 Can be fixed using trap and error trace.